Musical Form – Rubber Mould or Useful Framework

 The Basic Idea

-The basic idea is a 2-bar phrase that accomplishes several things.
+A basic idea is a 2-bar phrase that accomplishes several critical musical goals using three main techniques:

 Practice writing your basic ideas in one harmony at first.
-Once you feel comfortable with that, then move to two harmonies, and three.
+Once you feel comfortable with that, then move more complicated progressions with two or three different chords.
 See how many you can fit in.
-Experiment with tranformations.
+Experiment with transformations.

-A motive is the smallest musical form.
-It is a unique melodic or harmonic idea, commonly put together with several other motives.
+A motive or motif is a unique melodic or harmonic idea, commonly put together with several other motives.

-Even though the motive is smaller than the basic idea, you really want the smallest thing you compose to be a basic idea.
-This allows you to have several different motives in one basic idea, and will give you the ability to fragment it later, while still keeping things coherent and connected.
+Even though the motive is smaller than the basic idea, and feels more fundamental, using two bar basic ideas allows multiple motives in one basic idea, and will give you the ability to fragment them later, while staying unified and organic.

 Sentences and Periods